danieldkim/charlotte/README.md

 The default cache seed location is `./cache_seed`, which would be `www/cache_seed` in your PhoneGap app.

-The structure of the cache seed mirrors that of the filesystem cache.
-To determine exactly what content to put into your cache seed, you can simply run your app in the iOS simulator with versioning/caching enabled, hitting the pages that you want to be available on initial boot even if offline.
+The structure of the cache seed mirrors that of the filesystem cache (it should contain the same top-level directory for all the cached assets, which in the current version of charlotte is `/res_cache`).
+To determine exactly what content to put into your cache seed, you can simply run your app in the iOS simulator with versioning/caching enabled, hitting the pages that you want to be bundled with the app.
 Then copy the relevant directories and files over to the cache seed location.

+### Binary files in the cache seed

+One caveat for binary files is that they must be specified in a manifest.
+This is because there is currently no way to transfer/copy binary files from the app bundle to the cache location.

+For example, if you have a file that gets stored in the cache location at `/res_cache/foo.com/1.0/assets.foo.com/versions/1.0/img/icons/bar.png` you should set the `cacheSeedBinaryFiles` option on charlotte like so:

+    charlotte.cacheSeedBinaryFiles = [
+      '/res_cache/foo.com/1.0/assets.foo.com/versions/1.0/img/icons/bar.png'
+    ];

+I know this solution is less than ideal but, until I have time to work on a better one, it works.

 # Some general guidelines